 The University of Oxford is able to process applications for US Department of Veterans' Affairs (VA) funding (also known as the GI Bill or Post 9/11 Bill) and can complete and submit certificates of enrolment to the VA.
 Please refer to our US Department of Veterans Affairs funding webpage for further information.

 Any employment during study must adhere to the University's Paid work guidelines.
-Study at Oxford is very demanding.
 Within these guidelines, the following may be possible:

-- Junior Deans - these positions involve providing pastoral care to other students and being on-call day and night several times a week.
-Junior Deans normally receive free college accommodation, free meals and a stipend of around £1,000 per year.
+- Junior Deans: these positions involve providing pastoral care to other students and being on-call day and night several times a week.
+Junior Deans normally receive free college accommodation, free meals and a small stipend.
 These positions are normally advertised on college websites and the college vacancies section of the Conference of Colleges website.

 A good source of part-time and temporary vacancies in Oxford is the Career Service’s online resource, CareerConnect.
 There are also several local job websites that provide details of vacancies in Oxford.